FAQs : Frequently Asked Questions

 Make sure a copy of the FCSL Rule Book is on the scoring table for reference.

-There is at least one Scorer per team at each dual meet.
+There must be at least one Scorer per team at each dual meet.

 |24.||How does FCSL score Counties?
 [Top]|